Frequently asked questions

 A: The Connecticut Summerfest Auditor Program allows composers to expand their creative community while engaging in many meaningful educational and artistically exploratory sessions.
 This program is meant for composers who cannot afford our current tuition cost, cannot add a new piece to their spring compositional schedule, or cannot attend our entire week-long festival.
 Accessibility is important to us, which is why we have recently embarked on our long-term Tuition Free Initiative as well.

-Connecticut Summerfest 2024 Auditors are composers who wish to attend Connecticut Summerfest in-person in West Hartford, CT, either by commuting to festival events if they are local or by residing in the dormitory if they are joining us from far away.
+Connecticut Summerfest 2025 Auditors are composers who wish to attend Connecticut Summerfest in-person in West Hartford, CT, either by commuting to festival events if they are local or by residing in the dormitory if they are joining us from far away.
 Auditing composers will have the opportunity to attend all composition faculty presentations, composition seminars, guest lectures, and concerts.
-Auditing composers may also meet one-on-one with Joshua DeVries, Founder and Creative Director of our publishing partner, Just a Theory Press, to discuss possible publication of their music, if desired.
 Auditing composers will not present their music at composition seminars, have private lessons with composition faculty, or write a new work for one of our ensembles-in-residence.

 Q: How do I apply to the Auditor Program?